Long-term monitoring of repeating FRB 20220912A with the uGMRT at low radio frequencies: Analysis and Results

 \subsection{Energy distribution}

 The energy distribution of bursts from repeating FRBs offers critical insights into their origins and emission mechanisms.
 The energy distributions of certain repeating FRBs closely resemble the energy distribution obtained for non-repeating ones.
 This similarity implies a potential link between these populations \citep{kirsten2023connecting}.
-In several cases, low sensitivity of the telescope or lower activity level of the FRB results in the detection of statistical insignificant bursts, making it difficult to study the temporal evolution of the energy distribution \citep{sand2023chimefrbstudyburstrate,bhattacharyya2024widebandmonitoringfrb180916j01586}.
+In several cases, the low activity level of the FRB results in the detection of statistically insignificant bursts, making it difficult to study the temporal evolution of the energy distribution \citep{sand2023chimefrbstudyburstrate,bhattacharyya2024widebandmonitoringfrb180916j01586}.
 However, extreme repeaters like FRB\,20220912A remain in high activity for a longer duration.
 This extended activity helps in robustly estimating the distribution's model parameters for each epoch and their variation with time.

 To determine the cumulative distribution, we consider the bursts above the 90\% completeness threshold for 2.5 ms, 5 ms, 7.5 ms and 10 ms for each epoch as explained in the previous subsection.
-The number of bins are chosen to be equal to the square root of the total count.
+The number of bins is chosen to be equal to the square root of the total count.
 Then, we utilize the \texttt{scipy. optimise. minimise} function to fit the cumulative distribution of fluences for bursts using a single power law or a broken power law, incorporating Poisson errors as outlined in \citet{cash_stat}, with square root uncertainty for numbers greater than 30.
 We choose the best model between these two using Akaike’s information corrected criterion \citep[AICC;][]{PORTET2020111}, similar to that done in \citet{lal2025lowenergyradioburstsmagnetar}.
 AICC considers the goodness of fit, the complexity of the model (number of fitted parameters), and the number of data points to be fitted to help in choosing the best model.

 After selecting the best model, the model parameters are characterized using Markov Chain Monte Carlo (MCMC) sampling.
 The MCMC approach allows incorporating asymmetric uncertainties for pulse counts below 30 and the square root of the counts for larger numbers.
 For the MCMC parameter estimation, we have used the \texttt{emcee} package \citep{Foreman-Mackey_2013} with the best-fit estimates from the \texttt{scipy.optimize.minimize} as the initial guesses for the chosen best model.
 The asymmetric uncertainties on the data points are used while defining the likelihood functions.
 The MCMC estimation gives a posterior distribution for the model parameters, and the respective medians are chosen as the best-estimated parameters, along with the associated error bars deduced from the 84 and 16 percentiles.
 The posterior distributions for the model parameters and any covariances between them were examined manually for each of the observations, and the fitted parameters were found to be well constrained for all the epochs.